Managing Control Files

 Creating Additional Copies, Renaming, and Relocating Control Files

-2. Copy an existing control file to a new location, using operating system commands.
+1. Shut down the database.2.
+Copy an existing control file to a new location, using operating system commands.

 3. Edit the CONTROL_FILES parameter CONTROL_FILES="D:\ORACLE\ORADATA\ORA11G2\CONTROL01.CTL","D:\ORACLE\ORADATA\ORA1 1G2\CONTROL02.CTL";